Persia Campbell: Economic studies

 Campbell travelled to England, where she attended the London School of Economics on scholarship.
 She took her M.Sc. in economics in 1922.
 As a result of this study, she published Chinese Coolie Immigration in 1923, as part of the Studies in Economic and Political Science series.
 Her research investigated the abuse of indentured-labour regulations.

 Campbell then visited Bryn Mawr College, in the U.S., to study immigration problems.
 She returned to Australia in 1923 working as an assistant-editor for the Australian Encyclopaedia in Sydney.
 She also lectured for the Workers' Educational Association.
 Campbell was employed as an assistant research officer in the Industrial Commission of New South Wales in 1927 before transferring to the Bureau of Statistics in 1928.
 Her interest in Fabian socialism and feminism, gained the attention of many in intellectual circles.
 She addressed the National Council of Women of New South Wales on the need for the educational and professional advancement of women.
 She also judged their peace essay competition.
 This led to her association with women graduates' organizations in Australia and the Pan Pacific (and South East Asian) Women's Association.
-She joined the New South Wales branch of the Institute of Pacific Relations which aimed 'to study conditions of the Pacific people with a view to the improvement of their mutual relationships’.
+She joined the New South Wales branch of the Institute of Pacific Relations which aimed 'to study conditions of the Pacific people with a view to the improvement of their mutual relationships'.
 She co-edited a publication Studies in Australian Affairs (1928).
 She was scathing of the screening practices being applied to Southern Europeans emigrating to Australia.

 Move to the United States

-Campbell was offered a Rockefeller fellowship to study agricultural policy in the USA in 1930.
+Campbell was offered a Rockefeller fellowship to study agricultural policy in the US in 1930.
 A year later she married Edward Rice, a widower with three children.
 They lived in Flushing, New York, and their family expanded to two further children.
 As the Great Depression lowered farm prices throughout the world, Campbell studied American responses to it.
 She published her findings in American agricultural policy (1933) which examined the Federal Farm Board.
 She also presented at conferences, including the Pan Pacific Women's Conference of 1934 where she analysed women's contribution to consumer policy.
 She continued to publish in journals, eventually taking her PhD from Columbia University in 1940.
 Her thesis had been on Consumer representation in the New Deal.
 Campbell took U.S. citizenship in 1936.
 Her husband died in 1939.